 So, it looks like a big sandwich covered with sauce and its ingredients are ham, bread, fresh sausage, steak or roasted meat, cheese, and tomatoes.
 Try it at lunchtime and you will be full all day!

-I enjoyed Francesinha at Lado B Cafe and my friend said it was the best in the city.
-You can find Lado B at R. de Passos Manuel 190 in Porto.
+I enjoyed Francesinha at Lado B Cafe, which my friend said was the best in the city.

 If you have a hankering for something sweet, definitely snack on a Portuguese favorite, pastel de nata, or egg tart.
 While they may originate in Asia, they are immensely popular in Porto and everywhere else in Portugal.